Written by Medicover Team and Medically

 Irritation from Deodorants and Shaving

-Deodorants and shaving can irritate, leading to red bumps on the skin.
+Deodorants and shaving can lead to armpit irritation and red bumps.
 The chemicals in deodorants and the friction from shaving can irritate the sensitive skin in the armpit area.

 Heat and Sweat